-Based on consumer survey data from Mintel (Online Shopping US May 2009), it’s safe to say Millennials played a role in the surge in online shopping last week.
+Based on consumer survey data from Mintel (Online Shopping US), it’s safe to say Millennials played a role in the surge in online shopping last week.
 Compared to older age groups, people 34 and under are more likely to shop online.
 While overall they may not have the spending power of older consumers, their willingness to shop online makes them disproportionately important to online retailers.

 - .
 When presented with a list of 25 major online retailers, only 30% of those 18-24 years old and just 29% of those 25-34 years old say they have never purchased online from any of those listed; the comparable number of all other groups is 42% or higher.

 - Amazon has the strongest penetration of all online retailers among Millennials.
 Forty-one percent of 18-24 year olds and 41% of 25-34 year olds have purchased from Amazon; every other age group is 32 % or lower.

 - Millennials are more likely than older shoppers use the store to research, and online to buy.
 Thirty-seven percent of 18-24 year olds and 41% of 25-34 yearolds say they price comparison after a store visit.
 This compare to just 31% for 35-44 year olds and 32% for 45-54 year olds.

 - Millennials are more likely to pay attention to online peer reviews.
 Sixty percent of 18-24 year olds and 60% of 25-34 year olds “read consumer feedback online about products or services before making a purchase” compared to just 55% for 35-44 year olds an 51% for 45-54 year olds.